Cities, Regions, Planning Coordinator

 We analyze recent forms of urbanization and emerging forms of (sub)urbanism as well as the dilemmas of aging suburbanity.
 We broadly focus on the governance of suburbanization, that is, efforts to guide and regulate its development.
 It involves state, market and civil society actors and implies democratic deliberation and social conflict.
 The categories land, which includes housing, shelter systems, real estate, greenbelts, megaprojects, and infrastructure, including transportation, water and social services, serve as the two prime anchors upon which we hinge specific research projects.
 Examination of Canadian suburbanization and suburbanism will serve as a basis and comparative "control" case to understand suburbanization in the Americas, Europe, Africa and Asia.

-FORTHCOMING (with S.Harris Ali and Creighton Connolly) Pandemic Urbanism.
+2023 (with S.Harris Ali and Creighton Connolly) Pandemic Urbanism: Infectious Diseases on a Planet of Cities.
 Cambridge: Polity.

-2022 (ed. with Fulong Wu) After Suburbia.
-UTP, Global Suburbanisms series.
+2022 (ed. with Fulong Wu) After Suburbia: Urbanization in the Twenty-First Century.
+University of Toronto Press Global Suburbanisms Series.

 2022 (with Jonathan S. Davies (PI and Corresponding Author), Ismael Blanco, Adrian Bua, Ioannis Chorianopoulos, Merce Cortina-Oriol, Niamh Gaynor, Brendan Gleeson, Steven Griggs, Pierre Hamel, Hayley Henderson, David Howarth, Madeleine Pill, Yuni Salazar and Helen Sullivan, New Developments in Urban Governance: Rethinking Collaboration in the Age of Austerity.
 Bristol: Bristol University Press.